Bringing home a new adult cat: What you need to know

 Welcoming a new pet into your home is always exciting.
 However, introducing an adult cat to your family and household can take patience and time.
 These four strategies can help ease the transition period.

-Unlike kittens, which have had little interaction with different people, places and situations, adult cats bring their previous experiences, both good and bad, into any new setting.
-That’s why it pays to take your time when introducing your home and your family to your new adult cat.
+Unlike kittens, who have had little interaction with different people, places and situations, adult cats bring their previous experiences, both good and bad, into any new setting.
+Taking the time to properly introduce a new adult cat to your home and family is crucial for their well-being and comfort.
 Here are four ways to acclimatise them to their new home and the people who live there.

 1. Get to know your cat’s history